 E-tron is the name Audi currently gives to all of its electric cars, starting with the e-tron SUV which launched in 2019.
 Next up will be e-tron SUV Sportback later in 2020, and then in 2021 we can expect to see the e-tron GT.

 A sports saloon, the GT is expected to share some of its components (not least an 800V charging system) with the Porsche Taycan, due the same year.
 From the Audi we can expect to see around 250 miles of range, two motors providing all-wheel-drive, and likely in the region of 600 horsepower.

-Only shown as a concept for now, we expect to see Audi soften the GT's lines and creases before it lands in dealerships sometime in 2020.
+Only shown as a concept for now, we expect to see Audi soften the GT's lines and creases before it lands in dealerships sometime in 2021 or 2022.

 First shown off a retro concept car back in 2017, popular demand meant Honda is about to put the adorable car, simply called the e, into production towards the end of 2019.